 Typically, your margin call level is at the same level as your used margin amount.
 The difference is that it’s expressed in percentages, while used margin is in a specific value.
 The margin call level serves as a threshold.

-If your account’s equity reaches the margin call level, your broker will inform you that you need to monitor and adjust your position and equity carefully.
+If your account’s equity reaches the margin call level, your broker will inform you that you must carefully monitor and adjust your position and equity.

 Example Margin Call Scenario